-- This is being achieved on an ongoing basis through multiple channels including: - In 2020 we have supported and informed members about the route to apply for COVID-19 funding both administered by Sport Ireland as well as wider government supports.
-We have done this through direct COVID related communications as well as networking sessions held virtually on zoom [non-event focused submissions]. - Fortnightly news bulletins (during COVID) and monthly newsletters. - News, COVID and Press pages on the FIS website which inform members of our activities, any immediate and relevant updates as well as any press coverage FIS work receives as part of our advocacy efforts. - Hosting of member forums/focus groups/networking/feedback sessions over Zoom to share common issues and update members on FIS work. - Campaign communication around key events including the Volunteer in Sport Awards and 20x20 via email, social media, direct calls, and event communications. - Appearance at Oireachtas in October 2020. - Pre budget submission and associated campaign promotion of asks. - ° Regular member engagements by all FIS staff via email or phone.
+- This is being achieved on an ongoing basis through multiple channels including: - o In 2021 we have supported and informed members about the route to apply for COVID-19 funding both administered by Sport Ireland as well as wider government supports.
+Monthly newsletters. - One of the street of the st - o In May 2021, the Federation of Irish Sport published an 'impact of COVID-19 report' analysing the effect the pandemic has had on Irish sporting bodies. - Campaign communication around key events including the Volunteer in Sport Awards and Sport Matters email, social media, direct calls, and event communications. - Appearance at Oireachtas in December 2021. - Pre budget submission and associated campaign promotion of asks. - Regular member engagements by all FIS staff via email or phone.